© Copyright – 2015 – Athletics Illustrated

 Asked how the drinking went he replied, “The drinking was smooth, quicker than in San Francisco.
 I knew I was running somewhere around 5:10 pace, but was trying to avoid doing the calculations in my head.

-The second fastest super-master’s age world time was accomplished American Lon Brittenbach in the time of 5:42.4, however, Finalyson has run a 5:21.4 as a super-master, so he now owns the first and second fastest master’s age category world best times.
+The second fastest super master’s age world time was accomplished by American Lon Brittenbach in the time of 5:42.4, however, Finalyson has run a 5:21.4 as a super-master, so he now owns the first and second fastest master’s age category world best times.
 He previously held the two fastest times as an open runner.